DenisPiralic/OptiverTraderLogBook/Log_1.md

   |----------- | ----------- | ----------- |
   | 12/03/2023 | Main | 53538b5 |

-- intro about how we knew nothing to begin with

 Research and data analysis have been our main focus the last few days, so much so that we have not had anytime to do anything practical.
 Thus missed our first deadline yesterday.
 Luckily, nothing counts until the final deadline next week, so we can start to implement the things we have learnt.
 And have we learnt a lot!